strncat/strncat.github.io/_posts/math/linear-algebra/math416/2024-08-20-lec23-eigenvalues-and-diagonalizability.markdown

 </div>
 <!------------------------------------------------------------------------------------>
 <br>
+This is exactly the same definition we stated earlier.
 This is the same as finding
 <div>
 $$
 \begin{align*}